nickbabcock/highwayhasher/README.md

 ## Features

-- ✔ All-purpose: Run in both nodejs and the browser
+- ✔ Isomorphic: Run on node and in the browser with the same API
 - ✔ Fast: Generate hashes at over 700 MB/s when running in web assembly
 - ✔ Faster: Generate hashes at over 8 GB/s when running on native hardware
 - ✔ Self-contained: Zero runtime dependencies